ssharoff/biberpy/README.md

-# Python version for Biber's MultiDimensional Analysis (MDA)
+# Multilingual Python version for Biber's Multi-Dimensional Analysis (MDA)

+This is a Python version of Biber's tagger for English, French, Russian and Spanish as well as R scripts for Multi-Dimensional Analysis.

 Back in 1988 Doug Biber developed an approach to analysing the composition of a corpus by using a set of extractable features and factor analysis, see his first book on the topic:
 [https://books.google.co.uk/books?id=CVTPaSSYEroC]